Moffefe/MycoBox/README.md

 A MycoBox installation does not need to use changing environmental cycles.

-For many applications, fixed target values and schedules are sufficient.
+For many applications, fixed target values and normal equipment schedules are sufficient.

 When conditions need to change over time, MycoBox can organize environmental settings into days and time periods with different targets.